krpeacock/server/README.md

 Finally, you should add the `preupgrade` and `postupgrade` system functions to your actor.
 These will be called when the actor is upgraded, and will be used to save the cache and prune it.

-Here is an example of how to set up a server with a cache:
+Here is a basic example of how to set up a server with a cache:

 ```lua
 import Server "mo:server";